multifreded/hv20/day19/README.md

 library which allows arbitrary code execution and thus including setting up a reverse shell.

-The payload was constructed according to the [script gist] available on the same webpage as the PoC and a [cheat sheet kinda resource for reverse shells]:
+The payload was constructed according to the [script gist]() available on the same webpage as the PoC and a [cheat sheet kinda resource for reverse shells]():

 [script gist]: https://gist.github.com/adamczi/23a3b6d4bb7b2be35e79b0667d6682e1
 [cheat sheet kinda resource for reverse shells]: https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md#bash-tcp